ULHPC/ulhpc-docs/docs/software/cae/ansys.md

 ## Available versions of ANSYS in UL-HPC
+To check available versions of ANSYS at UL-HPC type `module spider ansys`.

-The following version of ANSYS is available in UL-HPC
+The following versions of ANSYS are available in UL-HPC
 ```shell
 # Available versions
 tools/ANSYS/18.0